Wesley Morris

-Wesley Morris (born 1975) is an American film critic and podcast host.
-He is currently critic-at-large for The New York Times, as well as co-host, with Jenna Wortham, of the New York Times podcast Still Processing.
+Wesley Morris (born December 19, 1975) is an American film critic and podcast host.
+He is currently critic at large for The New York Times and host of the New York Times podcast Cannonball.
+He was formerly co-host, with J Wortham, of the New York Times podcast Still Processing.
 Previously, Morris wrote for The Boston Globe, then Grantland.
 He won the 2012 Pulitzer Prize for Criticism for his work with The Globe and the 2021 Pulitzer Prize for Criticism for his New York Times coverage of race relations in the United States, making Morris the only writer to have won the Criticism prize more than once.

 Early life

 Morris was born and raised in Philadelphia.
 He attended high school at Girard College, graduating in 1993.
 While a high school student, he wrote for the Philadelphia Inquirers teen supplement, "Yo!
 Fresh Ink."
 In 1997 he graduated from Yale University, where he had been a film critic at The Yale Daily News for four years.